 Are you Mr. Krabs right now?

-Sometimes I wonder why I’m not able to heal from certain experiences, and why I care about people who don’t care about me, or care about things that are not a part of God’s will for me.
-“I prayed about this for months, let’s go JC!”
-I’ll have some awesome consolation and peace from God but when that is absent, my sloth makes me feel idle and numb to life.
+Sometimes I wonder why I’m not able to heal from certain experiences, why I care about people who don’t care about me, or care about things that are not a part of God’s will for me.
+Sometimes the echo of my heart is a scream of, “I prayed about this for months, let’s go Jesus!”
+Then, as time goes by I’ll have some awesome consolation and peace from God moment to moment but when that it absent I feel lost and it makes me feel idle and numb to life.

 The first solution; Worship.